Apple and Spotify recently opened the door to helping podcasters set up paid subscriptions on their platforms.

 So far, efforts to secure paid subscriptions for podcasts have been underwhelming.
 Luminary, in the game since 2019 and first out of the gate with Apple’s new subscription structure, has struggled to build a subscriber base.
 Despite generous injections of capital and some star power, they only managed to hit 80,000 subscribers one year after their launch.
 That doesn’t mean that Luminary or others won’t find success.
 It’s just that it’s a steep hill to climb.

 Exclusive content, not an ad-free experience, is the best bet to bring in paid podcast subscriptions.
-We recently partnered with CUMULUS Media on their Podcast Download – Spring 2021 Report and asked US podcast listeners what would most influence them to pay to hear their favourite podcast.
+We recently partnered with CUMULUS MEDIA on their Podcast Download – Spring 2021 Report and asked US podcast listeners what would most influence them to pay to hear their favourite podcast.
 Exclusive content ranked first at 35%, ahead of ad-free content at 23% and exclusive access to podcast creators at 13%.
 The reason?
 Podcast listeners don’t have a problem with the limited amount of ads they currently hear on podcasts.
-Nearly two-thirds of listeners say they wouldn’t mind a couple of extra ads per show if it meant their favourite podcasts could continue.
+In fact, nearly two-thirds of listeners say they wouldn’t mind a couple of extra ads per show if it meant their favourite podcasts could continue.

 In fact, including a sponsor within a paid subscription could provide a unique opportunity of engagement with the devoted fans of the podcast.
 Nearly 4-in-10 listeners in the Podcast Download say they go out of their way to support brands who advertise on their favourite podcasts.
 That suggests things like sampling, special subscriber discounts and other types of product integration.